MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

    - [x] True `This is correct as feature engineering involves creating new features from existing data to improve model performance.`
    - [ ] False

-## Q: Choosing the Appropriate Machine Learning Model
+## Q14: Choosing the Appropriate Machine Learning Model

 > You need to predict the temperature in degrees Celsius for the next week.
 Which type of machine learning should you use?